Plague Maiden

-The Plague Maiden (Morowa dziewica a.k.a.
-The Maid of Pestilence), is the name given to an apparition from a Lithuanian-Polish folktale.
+The Plague Maiden (Morowa dziewica, 'Maid of Pestilence') is the name given to an apparition from a Lithuanian-Polish folktale.
 She was said to appear before a plague befell a town.
 She is often described as waving a red handkerchief through victim's doors, either because it is dyed that way or because it is soaked with blood.
 Some folktales say that she wears white and has a fiery wreath across her temples.
 Another such description of her shows that she is an older woman, haggard and tall.
 Her ailing frame is draped by a decrepit white robe.